Unsupervised Learning for Joint Beamforming Design in RIS-aided ISAC Systems: Simulation Results

 To assess the impact of the balancing coefficient $\alpha$, IBF-Net is trained using varying $\alpha$ under different configurations, and the results are shown in Table \ref{penalty}.
 Observations reveal that as $\alpha$ ranges from 0 to 1.6, the sensing SNR ($\gamma_r$) gradually increases while the communication SNR ($\gamma_c$) decreases, getting closer to the user SNR threshold ($\tau_c$).
-This stems from the fact that $\alpha$ effectively balancing the gains of the sensing channel and the correlation between the channels to facilitate resource allocation.
+This is because $\alpha$ effectively balances the gains of the sensing channel and the correlation between the channels to facilitate resource allocation.
 Specifically, when $\alpha\!\!=\!\!0$ (i.e. $l_1$ is considered), the $\gamma_c$ significantly exceeds the preset threshold $\tau_c$ at the cost of reducing $\gamma_r$.
-As $\alpha$ continues to increase, $\gamma_r$ experiences slight degradation while $\gamma_c$ progressively fails to meet the constraint.
-This attributes to the predominant allocation of energy to sensing, leading to degradation of communication SNR.
-Meanwhile, the transmit beamformer endeavors to satisfy the user SNR constraint, allocating fewer resources to sensing, resulting in a marginal decrease in $\gamma_r$.
-Conversely, when $\alpha$ is less than zero, both $\gamma_r$ and $\gamma_c$ exhibit sharp declines, as negative $\alpha$ adversely affects the sensing channel, diminishing the correlation of the two channels.
-Furthermore, it is noted that as transmit power increases or communication constraints relax, the permissible range of $\alpha$ widens.
-This implies the importance of selecting $\alpha$, as excessively large or small values may yield unfavorable outcomes.
+As $\alpha$ increases, $\gamma_r$ experiences slight degradation while $\gamma_c$ progressively fails to meet the constraint.
+With the increase of $\alpha$, the design of $\mathbf{\Theta}$ becomes biased to sensing but worsens the communication channel conditions.
+To avoid failures of the communication constraint, communication is favored by $\mathbf{w}$.
+Consequently, the effects of $\mathbf{\Theta}$ and $\mathbf{w}$ on sensing and on communication counteract, leading to $\gamma_r$ degradation and progressive failure of the constraint.
+Conversely, when $\alpha$ is less than zero, both $\gamma_r$ and $\gamma_c$ exhibit sharp declines, as negative $\alpha$ adversely affects the sensing channel, diminishing the correlation of the channels.
+Furthermore, as transmit power increases or user constraints relax, the permissible range of $\alpha$ widens.
+This implies the importance of selecting $\alpha$, as excessively large or small values yield unfavorable outcomes.